driizzyy/AI-Prompt-Gen/README.md

 ## 📖 Usage Guide

 ### Basic Usage
-1. **Enter Your Idea**: Type your basic prompt in the textarea
+1. **Enter Your Idea**: Type your basic prompt in the textarea (up to 1000 characters)
-2. **Select AI Model**: Choose your target AI platform (optional)
+2. **Select AI Model**: Choose your target AI platform for optimized formatting
 3. **Pick Category**: Select the type of content you want to create
-4. **Set Complexity**: Choose detail level from Basic to Master
+4. **Set Complexity**: Use the slider to choose detail level from Basic to Master
-5. **Generate**: Click the generate button and wait for processing
+5. **Generate**: Click the generate button and watch the animated loading sequence
-6. **Copy & Use**: Copy your enhanced prompt and use it with your AI tool
+6. **Copy & Use**: Copy your enhanced prompt from the simple text area and use it with your AI tool

-### Advanced Features
+### Enhanced Features
+- **Dynamic Word Count**: Complexity levels automatically scale prompt length
 - **Model-Specific Optimization**: Each AI model gets specialized prompt formatting
 - **Category Templates**: Pre-built patterns for different use cases
-- **Complexity Scaling**: Automatic detail adjustment based on selected level
-- **Quality Assurance**: Built-in validation and enhancement strategies
+- **Real-time Validation**: Character counting and input validation
+- **One-Click Actions**: Copy to clipboard or download as text file
+- **Statistics Tracking**: Dynamic counters show total prompts generated

+### New Results Interface
+- **Simplified Display**: Clean single text area for easy copying
+- **Original Prompt**: See your input alongside the enhanced version
+- **Quick Actions**: Copy or download buttons for immediate use
+- **Prompt Analytics**: View word count, complexity, and optimization details
+- **No Formatting Issues**: Plain text output prevents copy/paste formatting problems

 ### Tips for Best Results
-- Be specific about your requirements
+- Be specific about your requirements in your original prompt
-- Include context when possible
+- Include context and constraints when possible
-- Select the appropriate category
+- Select the appropriate category for your use case
-- Choose complexity level based on your needs
+- Choose complexity level based on your needs (higher = more detailed)
-- Review and customize the generated prompt
+- Review and customize the generated prompt as needed
+- Use the copy button to avoid formatting issues

 ## 🔧 Development